oaklandgit/pippy/README.md

 Using an iPad as a portable display for a Raspberry Pi (Zero W in my case) that can provide power and can "see" the Pi via SSH and VNC.
 So far, I've managed to get it working with a Mac -> Pi.
 Will update when (if?)
 I get to the real goal of connecting an iPad.

 ### The physical connection
 Mac's USB C -> Pi's USB Micro.
 Make sure to use the Data/Power USB port on the Pi and NOT the Power-only one.
 Also make sure your cable isn't garbage.
+NOTE: In the photo, you may notice a PiSugar batter pack.
+That's not necessary for this to work, as the Pi will receive its power from this connection.
+For my project, the portability will remain either way, since the presence of the iPad is necessary.
+However, the battery may be useful but that's another discussion.

 ### On the Raspberry Pi Zero W